Coastal Erosion Management Plan

 Nightcliff Coastal Erosion Mitigation and Stormwater Works

-This next stage of works from Council's Coastal Erosion Management Plan are scheduled to commence in late March 2017.
+This next stage of works from Council's Coastal Erosion Management Plan are scheduled to commence in April 2017.

 These works will take place at several sites along the Nightcliff coastline (near the Nightcliff Pool) between Cedar Street and Windsurfers Corner. (see map below for locations.)